benjamin-hodgson/Contexts/README.md

 Installation
 ------------
-The easy way:
+Contexts is on [the Cheese Shop](https://pypi.python.org/pypi/Contexts), so you can install it the easy way:
 ```
 pip install contexts
 ```

-The geeky way:
+If you want the bleeding-edge version, you can install it the geeky way:
 ```
 git clone https://github.com/benjamin-hodgson/Contexts.git
 cd Contexts